-Rudolph Atallah is a senior fellow at the Atlantic Council’s Africa Center.
+Rudolph Atallah was a nonresident senior fellow at the Atlantic Council’s Africa Center.

 Atallah is Chief Executive Officer of White Mountain Research, a small Virginia-based business providing tailored international security solutions to clients focused on Africa and the Middle East.
 White Mountain Research partners with like-minded organizations to save lives and resettle persecuted families in the Middle East and around the world.
 Atallah currently oversees the evacuation and rescue of persecuted religious minorities in Northern Iraq and Syria, and his team has funded and rebuilt homes in the region.